antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 ## Step 1: Choosing data and modules

-1. To enter the ChIP-Seq analysis module in R2 select *ChIP data* in Box 3 (Fig 4) and click "Next".
+1. To enter the ChIPSeq analysis module in R2 select *ChIP data* in Box 3 (Fig 4) and click "Next".

 	![Figure 4: Choose the ChIPSeq module](_static/images/IntAnalysis_ChIPSeq_ChooseInMenu3a.png)

 	[**Figure 4: Choose the ChIPSeq module**](_static/images/IntAnalysis_ChIPSeq_ChooseInMenu3a.png)

 2. See figure 5.
 Several analysis paths start from here.
-First we're going to explore the genomic environment of some genes in context of ChIP-seq data.
-In the ChIP-seq menu choose the *ChIP-chip Genome Browser*
+First we're going to explore the genomic environment of some genes in context of ChIPSeq data.
+In the ChIPSeq menu choose the *ChIP-chip Genome Browser*

 	![Figure 5: ChIPSeq Menu in R2](_static/images/IntAnalysis_ChIPSeq_ChIPSeqMenu_a.png)